 Restraint of trade agreements

-The entering into of a restraint of trade agreement will attract the operation of CGT event D1 – section 104-35 ITAA 97.
+Entering into a restraint of trade agreement will attract the operation of CGT event D1 – section 104-35 ITAA 97.
 That section applies where a contractual right or other legal or equitable right is created in another entity.

 A capital gain will be made where the capital proceeds from creating the right are more than the incidental costs (e.g. the legal fees) incurred that relate to the event.
 Therefore, any consideration allocated to the restraint of trade is generally going to be subject to CGT in full although the small business active asset 50% reduction may be available.